2026 Federal Tax Credit + State Incentives Included

 How much do solar panels cost in 2026?

 The average solar panel installation costs $15,000–$25,000 before incentives for a typical 6–10 kW system.
 After the 30% federal Investment Tax Credit (ITC), most homeowners pay $10,500–$17,500.
-High-electricity states like California, Hawaii, and Massachusetts often see faster payback periods despite higher upfront costs.
+High-electricity states like California and Hawaii often see faster payback despite higher upfront costs.

 What is the 30% federal solar tax credit in 2026?

 The Investment Tax Credit (ITC) gives you a tax credit equal to 30% of your total solar installation cost, including panels, labor, inverter, and battery storage.
-It is claimed on IRS Form 5695 and reduces your federal tax bill dollar-for-dollar.
+It is claimed on IRS Form 5695.
 The 30% rate is locked in through 2032, then drops to 26% in 2033.

 How long is the solar payback period?